Dem Wants Socialism to ‘Control of Every Single Facet of Our Life’

 How does that work exactly since it never worked before?
 How do the people run a big, centralized government that runs all of us?

 The social worker turned politician sees socialism as the guide for every aspect of society.
-It’s a kind of sharia law in which it guides our finances, our morals, and our politics [with its illogical and amoral principles].
+It’s a kind of sharia law for non-Muslims in that it is supposed to guide our finances, our morals, and our politics [with its illogical and amoral principles].
+It apparently takes God’s place.

 Okere went on to say it should extend to all our relationships: